Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Acknowledgements

+We acknowledge the anonymous referees for the insightful report and many useful suggestions that have helped to improve the work.
+This work made use of the Heidelberg Supernova Model Archive (HESMA), \url{https://hesma.h-its.org}.
 MB is supported through the Lise Meitner grant from the Max Planck Society.
 We acknowledge support by the Collaborative Research centre SFB 881 (projects A5, A10), Heidelberg University, of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 949173).

-This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy2013, astropy2018}.
+This research made use of Astropy, \footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy2013, astropy2018}.
 IRS and AJR were supported by the Australian Research Council through grant numbers FT160100028 and FT170100243, respectively.
 BC acknowledges support from the NSF grant PHY-1430152 (JINA Center for the Evolution of the Elements).
 This research was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government, through the National Computational Merit Allocation Scheme and the UNSW HPC Resource Allocation Scheme.